dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology-Lecture0101.md

 But the reason I make a big deal about it is historically if I look at the evidence, it happens and we catch it.
 And when we catch it, we're required by the university to prosecute.
 And I feel bad because usually it's someone who just made a bad call, like, they were up way too late the night before working on something else, and they're not thinking straight.
 And rather than just taking a late day or turning in their assignment late and getting a slight penalty on it beyond their two free late days, they decide to cheat.
 And that's just always the wrong call, okay?
 So you just don't wanna put yourself in that situation.
 So I get real serious about it for a moment, and hopefully it won't be an issue and we can just kind of go on, okay?

 So with that said, that's a whole bunch of logistical stuff.
 Any questions about the logistics of this class or anything I just talked about?
 Uh huh?

-Student:You had briefly mentioned the late penalty.
+Student: You had briefly mentioned the late penalty.

-Instructor (Mehran Sahami):Oh, the late penalty, good point.
+Instructor (Mehran Sahami): Oh, the late penalty, good point.
 So remember our little bucket scale.
 If you go beyond your two free late days, every day you turn in an assignment late beyond those, it drops down one bucket.
 So let's say you already used your two free late days on Assignment No. 1.
 And on Assignment No. 2, you turned in something one day late and you would have gotten a check normally, it becomes a check minus.
 So that's how it is.
 It's one bucket per late day beyond your two free ones.
 Uh huh?

-Student:Are the sections first come, first served?
+Student: Are the sections first come, first served?

-Instructor (Mehran Sahami):Yeah, the sign-ups, well, they take into consideration your preference, but part of your preference is to do the match is first come, first served.
+Instructor (Mehran Sahami): Yeah, the sign-ups, well, they take into consideration your preference, but part of your preference is to do the match is first come, first served.
 So you wanna sign up early.
 Oh, thanks for your honesty.
 As a matter of fact, I dig honesty, all right?
 Any other questions?
 It's just honesty's cool.
 Uh huh?

-Student:How much time should we plan on studying [inaudible]?
+Student: How much time should we plan on studying [inaudible]?

-Instructor (Mehran Sahami):Oh, good question.
+Instructor (Mehran Sahami): Oh, good question.
 How much time should you plan?
 And this is something that I say for classes in general at Stanford, which is not always true, which is take the number of units that a class is, multiply it by three.
 That's how many hours you'll spend per week in that class, total, on average.
 So what that means is in 106A, a 5 unit class, you multiply by 3, you get 15.
 Five of those hours are roughly spent between class, section, interactive grading, other stuff.
 That means on average about ten hours a week will be spent on your assignments in this class.
 Again, that's an average.

 Sometimes when I go to computer science conferences, I sit there and joke around with plans.
 And we're, like, "Oh, how long did your assignments take?"
 And I say, "Oh, on average, ten hours."
 And what I really mean when I say on average 10 hours is they take between 3 and 45, okay?
 It's a large variance event, right?
 Ten is the average.
 Some people take a really long time.
 Some people get through it really quickly, but that's about the average you can plan for.
 Uh huh?
 Another question?

-Student:[Inaudible] late days [inaudible] class days?
+Student: [Inaudible] late days [inaudible] class days?

-Instructor (Mehran Sahami):Yeah, all late days are class days, so the free ones — the halfway mark's really my reach.
+Instructor (Mehran Sahami): Yeah, all late days are class days, so the free ones — the halfway mark's really my reach.
 That's about it.
 All right.

 So I do wanna give you your very beginning of an introduction to programming before we sort of break for the day.
 How are we doing on time?
 And so in order to kind of see this, there's a few things that we wanna keep in mind.